-There are quite a few PON protection architectures already defined in PON standards both by ITU-T and IEEE, such as Type B, Type B dual homing, Type C, extra traffic for Type C, and Type D to ensure network reliability and resiliency.
-The difference between these different protection schemes depends on what is being protected: feeder fibre; feeder and drop fibres; OLT equipment; OLT and ONU equipment; or a mix and match between them.
-These all have different impacts on availability and cost depending on probability of fibre cuts (due to 'backhoe fade', and non-human intervention such as falling trees from snow or storm and hungry rats and monkeys), equipment MTTF, temperature swings and fibre rich versus fibre poor ODNs.
+There are quite a few PON protection architectures already defined in PON standards both by ITU-T and IEEE, such as type B, type B dual homing, type C, extra traffic for type C and type D to ensure network reliability and resiliency.
+The difference between these protection schemes depends on what is being protected: feeder fibre; feeder and drop fibres; OLT equipment; OLT and ONU equipment; or a mix and match between them.
+These all have different impacts on availability and cost depending on probability of fibre cuts (due to "backhoe fade" and non-human intervention, such as falling trees from snow or storm and hungry rats and monkeys), equipment MTTF, temperature swings and fibre-rich versus fibre-poor optical distribution networks (ODNs).
 As operators are deploying more and more subscribers on an access node, high availability and redundancy are becoming requirements.

 Compared with transport networks, access networks are very cost sensitive because only a few subscribers need to share all the costs associated with the protection.
-Thus, presently there is a lack of deployment of PON protection systems, largely because of cost considerations.
+Currently there is a lack of deployment of PON protection systems, largely because of cost considerations.
 Building redundancy into PON will make it more expensive.
-Any protection architecture should minimize additional cost of protection and at the same time it must improve network resiliency to an acceptable level.
+Any protection architecture should minimize additional cost of protection and at the same time improve network resiliency to an acceptable level.
 Furthermore, deployment of protection will become more cost effective and attractive if protection assets can also be used to carry over extra traffic during normal use, thus increasing the network capacity.

-The ODN constitutes the most significant cost and failure of a PON system.
-And thus any architecture deployed should minimize the cost of the ODN while providing resiliency.
+The ODN constitutes the most significant cost and failure of a PON system and thus any architecture deployed should minimize the cost of the ODN while providing resiliency.
 Some more cost-effective solutions include:

-- a) use of N:1 protection where 1 OLT provides protection to N PONs (where N>1) through an optical switch; - b) use of a protection PON for extra traffic during peak times; - c) use of protection on demand and as per the need of customers, such as software upgrades.
+- a) use of N:1 protection where 1 OLT provides protection to N PONs (where N > 1) through an optical switch; - b) use of a protection PON for extra traffic during peak times; - c) use of protection on demand and as per the need of customers, such as software upgrades.

-Which methods are most feasible depend on cost and availability.
-A subscriber may have an SLA requirement of 5 '9s' (which means not more than 5.25 min failure in one year), but going beyond this will increase costs significantly.
+Which methods are most feasible depends on cost and availability.
+A subscriber may have an SLA requirement of five 9s (which means not more than 5.25 min failure in 1 year), but going beyond this will increase costs significantly.
 Operators may offer a suite of services with different levels of QoS or availability.